-- O Equating maintenance with contact (35 per cent): wanting to avoid contact and thus deciding against seeking maintenance - O Making a positive choice not to receive any financial support from the non-resident parent (29 per cent) - O Balancing issues about trying to maintain an ongoing relationship with the non-resident parent with the effect that maintenance might have on this (51 per cent).
-This includes taking account of informal financial or other support that the non-resident parent provides; a perception that the non-resident parent could not afford (and therefore should not be asked) to pay; and an avoidance of 'rocking the boat' if relationships are fragile. - O The final set of issues cited were often of a more practical nature (53 per cent): including feeling that there was no point in pursuing a maintenance claim either because of the failure of previous arrangements or not knowing how to get in contact with the non-resident parent; waiting to decide on the best course of action; or waiting for other issues to be resolved.
+- O Equating maintenance with contact (35 per cent): wanting to avoid contact and thus deciding against seeking maintenance - Making a positive choice not to receive any financial support from the non-resident parent (29 per cent) - Balancing issues about trying to maintain an ongoing relationship with the non-resident parent with the effect that maintenance might have on this (51 per cent).
+This includes taking account of informal financial or other support that the non-resident parent provides; a perception that the non-resident parent could not afford (and therefore should not be asked) to pay; and an avoidance of 'rocking the boat' if relationships are fragile.